-Quartz restoration and repair services
+Quartz repair and restoration services

 Quartz is one of the world’s best-known minerals, and it’s found pretty commonly, in fact it’s the second most plentiful mineral in Earth’s continental crust.
 It’s made up of oxygen and silicon atoms, and there are several varieties, in different colours, some of which are semi-precious gemstones.
-This mineral is often used to make carvings, and in jewellery production.Its use in kitchen and bathroom countertops is relatively new, but it has is a loyal and growing following, mainly due to the many benefits of using this material.
+This mineral is often used to make carvings, and in jewelry production.

 How quartz is used in countertops

 Up to 10% of a quartz countertop’s volume may consist of a cement-based binder.
 Of course, the other 90% will obviously include quartz.
-But there may well be granite, marble, and some other natural stone or recycled materials as well, such as ceramic, glass, mirrors or silica.So perhaps a quartz countertop could more accurately be described as being fashioned from engineered or compound stone.
+But there may well be granite, marble, and some other natural stone or recycled materials as well, such as ceramic, glass, mirrors or silica.

 Feel the benefits

-With quartz countertops, the main appeal lies in their durability and attractive appearance.Here are some of the key advantages to having them in your home:
+With quartz countertops, the main appeal lies in their durability and attractive appearance.

 - Due to the manufacturing process, you’ll find more choice in terms of colours than with other natural stones, including granite and marble.
 Indeed, you can even order your own custom colour.

 - The appearance is rich, even luxurious, and with a depth that you don’t always get elsewhere.